Dogs are a beautiful addition to your life. They are friendly, loyal and caring to its owners, and provide happiness for everyone around them.

 - The breeder needs to care for these dogs and talk to them like they are adopting the puppies themselves.
 Frequent socialization is needed to maintain the Chusky’s friendly temperament, as well as prevent conditions such as anxiety and depression.

-- A breeder should offer you all the equipment and information for the daily needs of the dog, in order to ensure that it grows and excels throughout its life.
+- A breeder should offer you all the equipment and information for the daily needs of the dog, to ensure that it grows and excels throughout its life.

 3 Little-Known Facts about the Chusky